Shopify/shopify-cli/README.md

 $ shopify load-system
 ```

-The `load-system` command resets the CLI to use the production instance.

 ### VM testing

 A Vagrantfile is provided with some images for testing cross-platform.
 For more information see the [Vagrant docs](https://www.vagrantup.com/docs/).

-Here's how to test the install script on Ubuntu.
+To test the install script on Ubuntu, run the following command;

 ```
 $ vagrant up ubuntu